eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 2. Numpy errors when calling tune.report
 3. Idle Processes lying around

-# 1 Radis Errors
+# 1. Radis Errors
-From what I could tell, I had followed the tutorial exactly.
-However, the script was crashing as soon as the dataset was loaded in with the following error.
+From what I could tell, I had followed the tutorial.
+However, the script crashed as soon as the dataset loaded in with the following error.

 {% highlight bash %}
 2021-11-02 21:01:38,924 WARNING experiment.py:302 -- No name detected on trainable.
 Using DEFAULT.